samjones00/docs/docs/redis/sentinel.md

 ### Change to use RedisManagerPool

-By default RedisSentinel uses a `PooledRedisClientManager`, this can be changed to use the newer `RedisManagerPool` with:
+By default, RedisSentinel uses a `PooledRedisClientManager`, this can be changed to use the newer `RedisManagerPool` with:

 ```csharp